top of page

 An avid art collector, Jackie brings her passion for art and social justice to the Board, contributing to ACCR’s efforts to make artwork accessible and a means for enrichment in communities throughout Baltimore and Washington, DC.

-“ACCR offers the opportunity for me to expand my knowledge-base and satisfy my avocation as a collector, while also supporting the work of nonprofit organizations.
+“ACCR offers the opportunity for me to expand my knowledge base and satisfy my avocation as a collector while also supporting the work of nonprofit organizations.
 It’s a win all the way around.”

-CINDY RIVARDE, FOUNDING MEMBER is an artist who has exhibited across the country and has had several one-person shows.
+Cindy is an artist who has exhibited across the country and has had several one-person shows.
 She attended the University of North Carolina at Chapel Hill where she received a B.A. in art and dramatic art in 1988 and received the Paul and Elizabeth Green Award for women in theater.
 She also received her M.F.A. in painting from Towson University in 2004.
 In her early career, she was a scenic artist at Hartford Stage, PlayMakers Theatre, Long Wharf Theater, and Baltimore Center Stage.
 Cindy is also a commercial real estate attorney and an economic development professional who builds communities with a strong talent for placemaking and engagement.
 She has overseen numerous cultural programming for cities including public art programs, cultural grants programs, presentation of musical series, film location services, as well as operation of cultural assets.

 "I feel my paintings have a positive impact on the clients and staff of the non-profits that select them.
 Several of my large tree paintings have been installed at homeless shelters, where I hope they give a sense of rootedness and peace."